 Highlights of this amazing museum include a range of Buddhist sculptures, a collection of ancient weaponry, and a selection of traditional Japanese clothing and earthenware.

-8.)
+9.)
 See the Meiji Shrine

 Located within the grounds of Yoyogi Park, the shrine has an authentic Japanese design with many pagodas and an inner courtyard that’s too good to miss.

 This stunning temple is surrounded by a huge forest that contains literally thousands of trees and offers a various amount of trails to meander through if you want a little break from the hustle and bustle of city life.

-9.)
+10.)
 Spot Mt Fuji from the Tokyo Skytree

 As with the majority of Tokyo, it’s pretty new but has become one of the best places to see the city from high above the skyscrapers.
 On a clear day, you can see Mt Fuji towering in the distance.

-10.)
+11.)
 Explore Akihabara Electric Town

 Perched in the Chiyoda area of Tokyo, Akihabara is chock-a-block filled with all things larger than life.
-Imagine huge stores, massive glistening lights and streets that never really turn to night (from all the glowing lights).
+Imagine huge stores, massive glistening lights and streets that never really gets dark (from all the glowing lights).

-11.)
+12.)
 Experience Kabuki-Za Theatre